How to Grow, Care and Propagate Million Hearts Plant (Dischidia ruscifolia)

 Where to Buy

-If you would like to acquire this magnificent plant, check them out on Etsy online shops.
+If you would like to acquire this magnificent plant, they are available online on Etsy (Link to Etsy).

 Million Hearts Plant, Dischidia ruscifolia